-1. Instead of the Kantian "analytic-synthetic" distinction, which in its general formulation suffers from encounters fundamental problems-in its general version, the introduction of a different kind of distinction is recommendsed itself, a distinction between "formally" and "objectively" [gegenständlich] motivated elements of a theory, i.e., between elements (terms [Termini], axioms, modes of [technical term in syllogistics]]inferences [Schlußweisen]) that are introduced for the sake of the elegance, the simplicity, and the rounding off [Abrundung] of the system, and those that are introduced with regard to the matters of fact [Sachverhalte] of the domain in question [des zu behandelnden Gegenstandsgebietes].
+1. Instead of the Kantian "analytic-synthetic" distinction, which encounters fundamental problems in its general version, the introduction of a different kind of distinction is recommended between "formally" and "objectively" [gegenständlich] motivated elements of a theory, i.e., between elements (terms [Termini], axioms, inferences [Schlußweisen]) that are introduced for the sake of the elegance, the simplicity, and the rounding off [Abrundung] of a system, and those that are introduced with regard to the matters of fact [Sachverhalte] of the domain in question [des zu behandelnden Gegenstandsgebietes].

-Remark: This distinction surely admittedly does not yield a sharp classification [Einteilung], since formal and objective [gegenständliche] motives can superpose overlap [? superponieren] each other.
+Remark: This distinction surely does not yield a sharp classification [Einteilung], since formal and objective [gegenständliche] motives can superpose [? superponieren].